21 Things To Do After Arriving in Canada

 11. Apply for Driving License 🚗

 In Canada, it is legally required to have a government-issued driver’s license to drive a vehicle.
 Any valid Canadian driver’s license will allow you to drive anywhere in the country, it’s also a great identification card that you’ll need to bring with you everywhere you go.
 You can get your license at the nearest license authority operator.
+Click for more tips on buying your first car in Canada.

 12. Get a Public Transit Card 🗂️